 On a balmy Tuesday evening, Moe and I were dragging our tired asses home after a long day of exploring Nice.
 The game plan – a bottle of wine and a classic chick-flick, “Under the Tuscan Sun“.

 And then a few blocks from her house, we ran into a couple of Italian musicians lingering just outside a jazz club.
 Moe knew them so we stopped to chat and they invited us into the club.
 Reluctantly, we agreed.
 “Just for a song or two”, we told them.

-We had just stumbled into the best jazz club in Nice – Shapko – and became “groupies” for the rest of the week.
+We had just stumbled into the best jazz club in Nice – Shapko – and become “groupies” for the rest of the week.

 Shapko is a small, quirky place offering live music nightly.
 In the center of the small venue, the stage is covered with a large oriental rug with an ornate chandelier hanging overhead.
 (Kind of feels like you’re in your Grandma’s living room.)
 The upper level has comfortable couches for lounging while enjoying the music.

 Moe and I grab stools at the bar, order a glass white wine, and stay until closing.

 Watching the scene unfold from my perfect perch at the bar, I witness an unexpected side of Nice.
 Not at all stuffy like I had imagined.
 The eclectic crowd “danced like nobody’s watching”.
 They seem so joyful and uninhibited, and kind of reminded me of the blonde woman in “Under the Tuscan Sun” who ate ice cream every day just because it gave her pleasure!